Hyde46/roux/README.md

 It is important that you pick a good user agent.
 The ideal format is `platform:program:version (by /u/yourname)`, e.g. `macos:roux:v0.3.0 (by /u/beanpup_py)`.
-This will authticate you as the user given in the username function.
+This will authenticate you as the user given in the username function.

 ### Usage